Last updated: 18 12 2020

 Work and entrepreneurship

-Örebro municipality is the largest employer in the region and has around 11,000 employees.
-Other major employers within the public sector are Örebro county council and Örebro University.
-Some of the largest employers within the private sector are: Atlas Copco Rock Drills AB, Nobina Sverige AB, EuroMaint Rail AB and DHL Express AB.
+Örebro municipality is the region's biggest employer, with around 11,000 employees.
+Other major employers within the public sector include Region Örebro County and Örebro University.
+Some of the biggest employers in the private sector are Atlas Copco Rock Drills AB, Nobina Sverige AB, EuroMaint Rail AB and DHL Express AB.

 On the municipality's website you'll find information both for those of you who are interested in starting your own company and also for those who already run a company.